 - Retirement accounts and benefits.
 IRAs, Roth IRAs, and retirement accounts qualified under the Internal Revenue Code (Ala.
 Code 19-3B-508); State Employees’ Retirement Systems accounts and benefits (Ala.
 Code 36-27-28); Teachers’ Retirement System accounts and benefits (Ala.
 Code 16-25-23).

 - Public benefits: earned income tax credit.
 (Ala.
 Code 38-4-8; 38-5-5; In re James 406 F.3d 1340 (11th Cir.
 2005))

 - Wages and income: 75% of wages or 30 times the federal minimum wage.
 (Ala.
 Code 6-10-7, 5-9-15)

 - Tools of the trade.
 Uniforms and arms of military personnel.
 (Ala.
 Code 31-2-78)

 - Wildcard.
 Up to $7,750 of any personal property, except for wages.
 (Ala.
 Code 6-10-6; 6-10-126)

-Additional exemptions might exist.
-Also, exemption amounts change periodically.
+Additional exemptions exist.
+Also, exemption amounts adjust on July 1.
 To ensure that you have the latest figures, visit the website for the Alabama State Treasurer.

 This overview cannot provide all of the information you’ll need to file a bankruptcy case.
 For more detailed information, consider buying a self-help book such as How to File Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer J.D.